 Donor: The individual who is making the donation

-Fundraiser: The individual who is raising money through requesting donations from third parties.
+Fundraiser: The individual raising money by requesting donations from third parties.

 The Charity: Maudsley Charity

 The Fundraising Team: The team raising money for Maudsley Charity

 In accordance with the Charity Commission’s advice, keeping or returning donations is the decision of the Charity Trustees.
 Trustees need to think carefully about, and be able to demonstrate, what is in the best interest of the Charity.

 It is the responsibility of the Fundraising Team to pull together the relevant information and documentation for the donation in order for the Trustees to make a final decision.

 Depending on the terms of the donations and how the funds were raised, there may be restrictions on whether a donation can be returned and the Charity Commission may need to authorise such returns.
 The Fundraising Team will seek advice from the Charity Commission on behalf of the Charity about whether their authorisation is required on a case-by-case basis.
 Trustees may wish to seek their own legal advice.
 The Commission does not expect the Charity to return funds raised for charitable purposes but understands if they wish to consider doing so.

 When would we consider returning a donation?

 When a donation has been made in error